 This document describes the scaling capabilities of InterSystems IRIS® data platform.
 Read this document if you are:

-This chapter reviews the scaling features of InterSystems IRIS data platform, and provides guidelines for a first-order evaluation of scaling approaches for your enterprise data platform.
-Subsequent chapters cover each feature in more detail, including:
+This topic reviews the scaling features of InterSystems IRIS data platform, and provides guidelines for a first-order evaluation of scaling approaches for your enterprise data platform.
+Subsequent topics cover each feature in more detail, including:

 What you do matters, and whether you care for ten million patients, process billions of financial orders a day, track a galaxy of stars, or monitor a thousand factory engines, your data platform must not only support your current operations but enable you to scale to meet increasing demands.
 Each business-specific workload presents a different challenge to the data platform on which it operates — and as a business grows, that challenge becomes even more acute.